 - Affects my physiology.
 Do I want to energize, balance or calm?
 This can be done with the types of postures, the breathing adaptation chosen for the postures, breathing practice before, during or after the practice and other aspects of the sadhana.
 For a functional practice that addresses your physiology, structure and psycho-emotional state I am here to help.

 First, you can start here: Showing Up For Yourself Through Ritual and Becoming Your Own Teacher.
-And if you’re ready for a real adventure, watch this promotional video on my July 2019 retreat: The Daily Practice of Resilience: Yoga Therapy and Kayaking with the Orca of British Columbia.
+And if you’re ready for a real adventure, consider going on retreat next July 2019: The Daily Practice of Resilience: Yoga Therapy and Kayaking with the Orca of British Columbia.

 To Finding the Key,